Hip Prosthesis (Hip-TEP, Artificial Hip Joint)

 Immediately after the artificial joint has been placed, an X-ray check-up must be carried out to verify the prosthesis position.
 Patients should start moving again at an early stage so that they do not lose too much physical strength.
 Through physiotherapy and follow-up treatment ("rehabilitation"), we try to restore the patient's mobility best possible.

 Excessive load by the physical activity should be avoided with a hip prosthesis.
 The patient's weight should be normalized, and regular check-ups are carried out by trained specialists to prevent consequential damage.

-Which Physicians and Clinics Are Specialists for an Artificial Hip Joint?
+Which Physicians and Clinics Are Specialists for a Hip Replacement?

 Patients who need an artificial hip joint want the best medical care.
 Therefore, the patient is wondering where to find the best clinic for an artificial hip joint.

 As this question cannot be answered objectively, and a reputable doctor would never claim to be the best one, we can only rely on the doctor's experience.
 The more hip prosthesis surgeries have been carried out, the more the doctor becomes in the specialized field.

 Therefore, artificial hip joint specialists are orthopedic surgeons who specialize in endoprosthesis treatment of the hip joint.
 They are the right contact for carrying out a hip surgery through their experience and yearlong professional activity as orthopedists with the main focus on hip surgery.